-• Header of Page 2 Recommendation for Promotion, listing current rank - Provide this recommendation form to your Department Chair for completion and submission to the Academic Office.
+- Page 1 Application for Promotion Submit to Academic Office. - Header of Page 2 Recommendation for Promotion, listing current rank Provide this recommendation form to your Department Chair for completion and submission to the Academic Office.

-Both pages are due to the Academic Office by the end of Cycle 4, for eligibility for promotion in rank at the spring Awards Chapel.
+Both pages are due to the Academic Office by the end of Spring Session 1, for eligibility for promotion in rank at the spring Awards Chapel.

-CALVARY UNIVERSITY

-Department Chair Recommendation for Faculty Promotion in Rank
+CALVARY UNIVERSITY Department Chair Recommendation for Faculty Promotion in Rank

-Name Date Current Rank Years served at this rank 1) Please describe faculty member's contribut ion to the academic department and division.
-2) Please describe the faculty member's invol- vement in extracurricular events.
-3) Please describe the faculty member's relationship lunch, etc. onship with students - advising, office hours, 4) Please list any additional feedback concern promotion in rank. ing recommendation of faculty member for
+Name Date Current Rank Years served at this rank

+1) Please describe faculty member's contribution to the academic department and division.

+2) Please describe the faculty member's involvement in extracurricular events.

+3) Please describe the faculty member's relationship with students - advising, office hours, lunch, etc.

+4) Please list any additional feedback concerning recommendation of faculty member for promotion in rank.